Academic Program Guide

 Fitness & Movement

-This one-semester class is designed to meet the district's physical education standards.
-This class addresses flexibility, strength, aerobic conditioning and neuromuscular coordination.
-It facilitates students learning to make life-long choices for wellness.
+This one-semester course is designed to meet the district's physical education standards for PE 1.
+This course addresses flexibility, strength, aerobic conditioning and neuro-muscular coordination utilizing Pilates, Yoga & Low-Impact Conditioning.
+Basics sports activities are included.
+It facilitates students' learning to make life-long choices for wellness.
 Students are required to wear clothing that allows for freedom of movement and wear a pair of sturdy athletic shoes.
-Prerequisite: None Grade: 9-12.

 Health 1